nmpowell/carbon-intensity-forecast-tracking/README.md

 - Git scrape forecasts from the National Grid Carbon Intensity API on a half-hourly basis.
 - Scraping is performed by Github Actions on a [cron schedule](https://github.com/nmpowell/carbon-intensity-forecast-tracking/blob/main/.github/workflows/run.yaml) twice per hour (see [docs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)).
-- JSON data is downloaded from the [regional forward-48hr endpoint](https://carbon-intensity.github.io/api-definitions/#get-regional-intensity-from-fw48h) and saved to `data/`.
+- JSON data is downloaded from the [regional forward-48hr endpoint](https://carbon-intensity.github.io/api-definitions/#get-regional-intensity-from-fw48h), and others, and saved to `data/`.
 It is converted to a CSV format to save space, and committed to this repo.

-- Then parse the data into something we can track statistically
+- Then it is parsed into something more easily tracked with graphs and statistics
+- Finally, we summarise with statistics and plots, and attempt to estimate the accuracy of the forecasts.

     - the timepoint, "from"
     - the number of hours in the future the recording was taken from the API (including negative, so, past) (0.5 increments)
 - Matplotlib is used to generate plots from this data
 - Estimate the accuracy

-- Future
-    - track regions' performance i.e. lower CI

 ### Assessing forecasts